NicoleQiujuan/high-frequency/README.md

 **If you want to use the strategy in the actual environment to earn stable profits, we hope that you can make test adjustments in the sandbox environment with other parameters or strategies to enable you to achieve your goals.
 We also look forward to sharing your test data and Insights.**

 **Surely, if you encounter any problems in this process, or you have a profitable strategy to share, please reflect in ISSUE, we will try to respond in a timely manner.**

+**If you are interested in this strategy, please click the star in the upper right corner, we will  measure the popularity of this strategy and subsequent optimization priorities based on the amounts of stars.
+You can also click watching in the upper right corner to continue to follow this project by receiving update notifications**.

 ## How to use